 What we do with it

 We retain your personal data on secure servers.
+Your details will only be shared with the CoDEC member who is delivering the course and, on successful completion of the course, the CoDEC member who produces the certificates.
+We will also share the information with British Council or the Pearson Consortium, as mentioned above.
 No third-party organisation has access to your details and we won’t share, sell or loan your information to other organisations unless we have your permission and are contractually obliged to.

-You can at any time contact the data protection officer and ask for the information we hold on you and you can ask us to remove it from our database and from our paper files.
-This is the under the right to be forgotten.
+You can, at any time, contact the Data Protection Officer and ask for the information we hold on you and you can ask us to remove it from our database and from our paper files.
+This is under the right to be forgotten.

 How long we keep it